oracle/node-oracledb/doc/api.md

-Node-oracledb's [`execute()`](#execute) method uses the [Oracle OCI statement cache](https://docs.oracle.com/database/121/LNOCI/oci09adv.htm#i471377) instead of requiring applications to prepare, execute (and then re-execute without re-preparing) statements in separate steps.
+Node-oracledb's [`execute()`](#execute) method uses the [Oracle OCI statement cache](https://docs.oracle.com/database/121/LNOCI/oci09adv.htm#i471377) to make re-execution of statements efficient.
+This cache removes the need for a separate 'prepare' method which is sometimes seen in other Oracle APIs: there is no separate 'prepare' method in node-oracledb.

 Each non-pooled connection and each session in the connection pool has its own cache of statements with a default size of 30.
 Statement caching lets cursors be used without re-parsing the statement.